yunzhuangshen/PB-DFS/README.md

 1. We use python version 3.6.9.
 2. Install python3-venv by 'sudo apt-get install python3-venv'
 3. We need to create two virtual environments that contain different version of tensorflow, namely tf1 and tf2.
+4. Make sure the cmake version >= 3.15
+5. Make sure pip is upgraded to the latest version under both environments, 'pip3 install -U pip'
-4. Under the environment tf1, run 'pip3 install -r requirements_1.txt'
+5. Under the environment tf1, run 'pip3 install -r requirements_1.txt'
-5. Under the environment tf2, run 'pip3 install -r requirements_2.txt'
+6. Under the environment tf2, run 'pip3 install -r requirements_2.txt'

 #### C++ Code Dependencies
 1. C++ boost library is required.
 The library can be downloaded here https://www.boost.org/users/download/.
 2. SCIP solver **version 6.0.1** is required, which can be downloaded at https://www.scipopt.org/index.php#download.
 An academic license can be applied from https://www.scipopt.org/index.php#license.
-3. After the setup, build the c++ code with cmake by 'cd build && cmake ../ && make -j4' to obtain the execuable 'CO'.
+3. After the setup, build the c++ code with cmake to obtain the execuable 'CO'.

 #### Data Dependencies
-The data is available at .
-The datasets repository should be put under the root directory of the project.
+The data is available at https://zenodo.org/record/3889802#.XuIQGJYRU5k.
+The folder 'datasets' repository should be put under the root directory of the project.

 ## Model Training